lkevers/ldig-models-TAL62-3/README.md

 To proceed, you will need ldig-python3 (https://github.com/lkevers/ldig-python3), which will also be required for running the models once they are generated.

+For more information about NLP and Corsican : https://bdlc.univ-corse.fr/tal/

 ## Data